zcoo/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/iceberg.md

 ```

 #### Single Bucket Key

-Log Table with one bucket key in Fluss are mapped to Iceberg tables with:
+Log tables with one bucket key in Fluss are mapped to Iceberg tables with:

 - **Bucket partitioning**: Automatically partitioned by the bucket key using Iceberg's bucket transform with the bucket num of Fluss to align with Fluss
 - **Sorted by system column `__offset`**: Sorted by the system column `__offset` (which is derived from the Fluss log data) to preserve the data order and facilitate mapping back to the original Fluss log data